CKRancher/rancher/README.md

 ```
 </details></br>

+## Prometheus alerting rules

+Besides monitoring, Prometheus allows us to have rules which should trigger alerts.
+These rules are based on Prometheus expression language expressions.
+Whenever a condition is met, the alert is fired and it's sent to Alertmanager.
+We will see later on how a rule looks like.

-When deployment is finished we can check what pods have been created:
+Let's get back to our demo.
+As soon as helm has finished the deployment we can check what pods have been created:

 ```bash
 $ kubectl -n monitoring get pods